The Eviction Process: What to Do After Serving a 30-Day Notice

 Other common reasons to remove a tenant are:

-• Accruing two or more violations of the lease agreement within six months
+• Accruing two or more lease violations of lease agreements within six months

 • Disrupting the peace and health of other tenants